ivotron/popper2-paper/paper/paper.md

 ## Continuous Integration

 Popper allows users to continuously validate their workflows by allowing them to export workflows as CI pipelines for different continuous integration services like Travis, Circle, or Jenkins.
-The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
+The Popper workflows that are written and run locally can be seamlessly run on CI services and vice versa, allowing the development environment to be consistent on both local and CI.
-To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to GitHub and enable the repository on the CI provider.
+To run a Popper workflow on a CI service, it is required to generate a CI configuration file using the `ci` subcommand of the Popper CLI tool, push the project to GitHub and enable the repository on the CI provider.
-Using CI with Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, or deleted Docker images.
+Using CI to run Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, or deleted Docker images.
-Another benefit of using CI with Popper is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.
+Another benefit of using CI to run Popper workflows is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.

 # Case Study {#sec:casestudy}

 In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
 These case studies aim to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
 The workflow used for the case studies is depicted in @Lst:casestudy.
+The code implemented for these case studies can be found here [^artifacts].

 ```{#lst:casestudy .yaml caption="Workflow used in the case studies."}
 steps: